 Everything seems much friendlier on the Senegalese side.

-Only we have to go -within 5 days- to the capital Dakar to get a compulsory import stamp for the car there.
-They only want to put the stamp on the spot when paying 250,00 euros…
+Only we have to go to the capital Dakar within 5 days to get a mandatory import stamp for the car.
+They only want to put the stamp on the spot if you pay 250,00 euros…

 After the border crossing, the larger town of Saint-Louis soon follows, where we withdraw West African Francs and take out third-party insurance for the camper.
 It concerns an insurance policy for so-called ECOWAS countries, a collaboration of a number of West African countries.